 - 6.7.1 Students will receive advance notice of scheduled examinations.
-All students are required to sit their examination online at the scheduled date and time irrespective of any conflict with a planned holiday or special event. - 6.7.2 Requests to vary the time and/or date of an online examination due to exceptional circumstances, will only be authorised by the head of school or associate head of school. - 6.7.3 Students who have an approved access plan should notify the course coordinator, or online course facilitator, at the start of teaching for each enrolment.
-Failure to give sufficient notice to the course coordinator may result in a student's inability to complete an online examination. - 6.7.4 All students are required to sit a familiarisation exercise prior to each examination to ensure system requirements are met. - 6.7.5 All students must participate in an online identity verification prior to beginning an examination.
-This will involve: - a. a photo taken of their student identification card, (or an alternative form of photographic identification such as a passport or driver's license), - b. a photo taken of the student sitting the examination, and - c. a short video recording of the examination room to ensure the room is free of prohibited items or other people.
+All students are required to sit their examination online at the scheduled date and time irrespective of any conflict with a planned holiday or special event. - 6.7.2 Requests to vary the time and/or date of an online examination due to exceptional circumstances, will only be authorised by the head of school or associate head of school (or equivalent). - 6.7.3 Students sitting an online examination must behave throughout the exam in a manner consistent with the University's Code of Conduct for Students. - 6.7.4 Students who have an approved access plan should notify the course coordinator, or online course facilitator, at the start of teaching for each enrolment.
+Failure to give sufficient notice to the course coordinator, or online course facilitator, may result in a student's inability to complete an online examination. - 6.7.5 All students are required to sit the Mandatory Training Quiz prior to each examination to ensure system requirements are met and to gain familiarity with the process and software used.
+Students are responsible for ensuring that system requirements are met for all online examinations. - 6.7.6 All students must participate in an online identity verification at the time of the examination prior to beginning an examination.
+This will involve: - a. a clear photo being taken by the invigilation system of their student identification card, (or an alternative form of photographic identification such as a passport or driver's license), - b. a clear photo being taken by the invigilation system of the student sitting the examination, and - c. a clear short video recording of the examination room being made by the student at the time of the examination to ensure the room is free of prohibited items or other people.

-If a student does not provide acceptable identification during the identity verification, the invigilator will flag this as an examination rule violation and will be reported as a breach.
+If these conditions are not met the invigilator will flag this as an examination rule violation and will report a breach.

-- 6.7.6 Head dress must not be worn during the examination, unless required for religious observance or medical reasons. - 6.7.7 Recorded footage of the online examination will be made available to the University when required, in accordance with A-46 Confidentiality of students' personal information policy and the Records management policy. - 6.7.8 Students are responsible for knowing their examination times and are required to log in 10 minutes prior to the published start time to complete the identity verification process.
+- 6.7.7 Head dress must not be worn during the examination, unless required for religious observance or medical reasons. - 6.7.8 Recorded footage of the online examination will be made available to the University when required, in accordance with A-46 Confidentiality of students' personal information policy and the Records management policy. - 6.7.9 Students are responsible for knowing their examination times and are required to log in 10 minutes prior to the published start time to complete the identity verification process.
 Students who log in after the published start time will not be allowed any additional time to complete the examination.